The Pukenui Forest makes a good day’s outing from Whangārei. There are two options on this walking track, and routes for experienced trampers only.

 To access the Pukenui Forest Loop turn right at the entrance to the forest.
 The track follows the boundary fence for a short distance, crosses a stream, and arrives at an intersection.
 This is the starting point of the loop itself and from this point, you can walk the track in either direction.

-The Taraire Ridge Loop is a challenging walk, recommended for people who are relatively fit and enthusiastic.
+The Taraire Ridge Track is a challenging walk, recommended for people who are relatively fit and enthusiastic.
 The terrain is steep in places.

 The loop begins at the entrance to the forest.

-You can walk the loop in either direction from this point, but we recommend that you turn left at the entrance and walk the loop in a clockwise direction, as this is the easier gradient.
+You can walk the track in either direction from this point, but we recommend that you turn left at the entrance and walk in a clockwise direction, as this is the easier gradient.

 Pukenui State Forest, with an area of 592 hectares, was last logged in the 1920s and has since regenerated quite vigorously containing most of the forest species found in Northland.